Easily Clean the Interior of your Vehicle with Powerizer Complete

 The second largest investment after your home easily could be your car.
 Having a dirty ride is no different than sporting a dingy pair of sneakers to a playoff game.
 Everyone sees them, and a dirty car can easily portray an unkempt man or woman.
 Pamper your baby, after all; it takes you everywhere you need to go.

-The First Step is to gather your cleaning tools.
-Here is what you will need:
+Here is what you will need: Powerizer Starter Kit

-- Powerizer Ultra Plush Microfiber Cloth for washing and a few dry cloths for polishing
+- Microfiber cloth for cleaning windows and the interior and a few dry cloths for polishing

 - Hand-sized dish scrubber, or skinny hairbrush